Hour of the Wolf (novel): Plot summary

 In 1870, the Russian Empire is in huge debt to the Rothschild family.
 Grand Duke Konstantin Nikolayevich together with Empire's ministers and secretary are discussing the future of the empire.
 To be more precise, they are discussing country's deficit.
 The Rothschilds have proposed to exchange Vilnius and Reval for the writing off all debt of the Russian Empire and the guarantee of zero per cent interest on all credit for the following 30 years.

-In 1905, 35 years after the deal between Russian Empire and Rothschilds was made, Vilnius belongs to the Alliance of the Free Cities, together with four other cities, Reval, Krakow, Prague and part of Constantinople.
+In 1905, 35 years after the deal between Russian Empire and Rothschilds was made, Vilnius belongs to the Alliance of the Free Cities, together with four other cities, Reval, Kraków, Prague and part of Constantinople.
 Few days away from The Summit, a simple, at first sight, murder in the old graveyard turns out to be a complex web of political intrigue.
 The main character Antanas Sidabras, legate of the free city of Vilnius, during the investigation gets to travel to Novovileisk with the hot air balloon, go to the dungeons of the city, play spy games with the Russians and manages to calm down the Russian agents provoked riots.

 In Novovileisk, Sidabras finds out that Vitamancers kept crazy scientist, who knew how to create the bionic - half automaton half living organism, long thought to be impossible to create, but appears that the bionic wolf was the perpetrator that did the killing in the graveyard.
 When legate finds out the truth about bionic wolf it is too late to stop it from start the killings - it gets unleashed.
 Legate and his legionnaires tries to do everything, but nothing they do can stop it.
 Then suddenly Jonas Basanavicius comes to help with his flying Dragon Ffly, a colossal glider, with the heavy machinery attached to its nose.
 Only then they manage to kill the bionic wolf, but during the fight Mila, Nikodemas Tvardauskis' foster-daughter, gets killed by the wolf.

 In the last scene of the book, it is revealed that the Efraim, old Jew, who is believed to be just a shoe mender, truly is the head of the Rothschild dynasty.